 The Inner Temple Library web site provides access to the online catalogues of all four Inns of Court libraries and details of Inner Temple Library services.
 Other notable features include FAQs relating to legal research, a virtual Library tour, slideshows of the Library present and past, and illustrated histories of the Library and the Inner Temple more generally.
 The Library’s Current Awareness weblog, added to daily and with a fully indexed archive extending back to April 2007, is accessible via a link on the home page.

 The IALS Library’s primary function is to serve a national academic research community including particularly researchers of the law schools of the University of London.
 It also provides services to other communities including a large number of subscribing practising lawyers.
 The web site provides details of library collections and services and access to the online catalogue.

 In addition to the Law Society Library’s catalogue, Knowledge Base encompasses a range of other databases.
-Queries and enquiries provides answers to a range of frequently asked questions and suggestions on where to look for a wide variety of legal information; EU developments provides details of the progress of major EU legislative proposals; English cases gives citations for cases published in the English national newspapers and selected law reports; Commencement orders gives details of when acts were brought into force from 1974 to 2012; Biographies provides biographical information on previous Law Society office holders and prominent solicitors.
+“Common Queries” provides answers to a range of frequently asked questions and suggestions on where to look for a wide variety of legal information; English cases gives citations for cases published in the English national newspapers and selected law reports; Commencement orders gives details of when acts were brought into force from 1974 to 2012; Biographies provides biographical information on previous Law Society office holders and prominent solicitors.